The flat-field reference files currently in use by the ACS calibration pipeline were

 ).
 Alternately, users may use images processed by AstroDrizzle

 ) where a geometric distortion solution has been applied to correct all pixels to equal areas.
 In drizzled images, photometry is correct for both point and extended sources.

 Accuracy of pipeline flats can be verified using a variety of complementary

-, we discussed how follow-up observations of the same stellar field can be used to verify the derived L-flat corrections.
-Alternately, observations of the bright Earth can provide a uniform flat field source for the complete OTA optical complement and incorporate both the low frequency L-flat and the high frequency pixel-to-pixel P-flat response.
+explained how follow-up observations of the same stellar field can be used to verify the derived L-flat corrections.
+Alternately, observations of the bright Earth can provide a uniform flat-field source for the complete OTA optical complement and incorporate both the low frequency L-flat and the high frequency pixel-to-pixel P-flat response.
 Earth flats are described in Section 4.4.4

 .
 For most filters, the flats agree to within ~1%, except for the interpolated L-flat filters which usually agree to within ~2%.